do-community/cloud_haiku/README.md

 A-cross the net-work  # 5 syllables
 ```

-In order to verify that you're using the the right number of syllables, you can use a tool such as [http://www.haikusyllablecounter.com](http://www.haikusyllablecounter.com).
+In order to verify that you're using the right number of syllables, you can use a tool such as [http://www.haikusyllablecounter.com](http://www.haikusyllablecounter.com).

 Many forms of poetry have specific aesthetic rules to follow.
 This challenge makes writing poetry an enjoyable art form.